 Extreme Steak: Wild And Crazy Ways To Get A Killer Sear

 In my article on how to make great steakhouse steaks I discuss the importance of getting a good sear on the exterior and how to do it best.
 Here are four offbeat methods that work amazingly well: The Afterburner Method, the Vigneron Method, the Caveman Method, and the Stripsteak Method.

 The afterburner method

-So I was doing some 3/4" ribeyes the other night.
+So I was doing some 3/4" ribeyes a few years ago.
 I started some charcoal in a chimney to toss on my trusty Weber Kettle because I wanted max heat for that great dark whiskey colored exterior.

 When I looked at the chimney and noticed it looked like the afterburner of a fighter jet.
 Big blue and red flames, hardly visible.
 So I put a cast iron frying pan on top and read the temp in the pan with an infrared laser thermometer.
 Almost 800°F!
 So I took the pan off, put a wire rack right on top of the chimney, and tossed the meat on.